Free at Last

 In the dream of a Brahmin commuter,

-For the sight of a north country valley.
+For the sight of a North Country valley.
 60

-Disbelieving the gurus of well being,
+Disbelieving the billion gurus of sanity,

 He drags from a cigarette now and then.